-Knowledge and understanding is acquired through a number of methods within counselling.
+Knowledge and understanding is acquired through various methods within this FdA counselling programme.
 These methods include lectures, seminars, tutorials, group work, research activities and other multi-media presentation.
-There will be a number of enrichment opportunities for students throughout each academic year that will be presented via guest speakers as well as master classes within the University Centre.
-The use of self-directed study and independent learning will be essential to all levels, with tutors guiding and assisting with this learning, dependent on the level of the student.
-The use of a VLE will also be used widely to encourage self-directed study and be utilised for independent engagement with students.
+There will be various enrichment opportunities for students throughout each academic year, which will be presented via guest speakers, as well as master classes within the University Centre.
+The development and use of self-directed study and independent learning will be essential to all levels, with tutors guiding and assisting with this learning, dependent on the level of the student.
+VLE will also be used widely to encourage self-directed study and be utilised for independent engagement with students.

 The requirement for Counsellors and Therapists is rising with a growing awareness of mental health issues within society.
 This Person-Centred Counselling programme of study will equip individuals with a professional base from where to begin their Counselling career.

 Additionally, students will have the opportunity to carry out a total of 50 hours placement during the final year of the programme.

 Upon successful completion of the degree, students will be equipped with the confidence, knowledge, skills, and theoretical understanding to be able to put this into practice on a Level 6 counselling studies programme, or further advance an existing career or utilise the skills and theory learned within a helping environment.
 Furthermore, students who achieve the FdA Counselling Studies may progress onto Level six of the BA (Hons) Counselling Studies, or alternative top up courses, to lead them on various career pathways in the field.

 TEC Partnership is committed to offering a related top-up degree in this subject area which will allow graduates to top up to a full bachelor’s degree.
 It is likely that the top-up programme will be validated under new TEC Partnership Degree Awarding Powers.